The Biggest Enterprise Architecture Trends in 2023

 Benefits of Seeing the Social Technical Picture

-With the big-picture view of a company’s social and technical architecture, teams' workflows can be organized, and they can work more independently.
+With the big-picture view of a company’s social and technical architecture, teams' workflows can be better organized, and they can work more independently.
 This additional independence allows teams to decide faster and own their work, making them happier and more productive.

-2. Adapt the Way-of-Working
+3. Adapt the Way-of-Working

 Most Enterprise Architects endlessly tweak their systems to improve change delivery.
 As with all things in life, the changes aren't perfect the first time around, and adapting is essential.
 Each round of change, however small, ultimately improves the system.

-Many trends overlap and adapting way-of-working ties in with using the social aspects of the architecture described above.
+Many trends overlap and adapting ways-of-working ties in with using the social aspects of the architecture described above.
 Organizations can track the history of change initiatives to see the applications, processes, and information impacted over time.
 Understanding how the change works gives leaders vital information to make decisions.

 By tracking people, teams, and departments, organizational and communication pathways become clear.
 Over time, the tracking shows patterns of where change occurs.
 When it’s clear where change is happening and failing, the patterns can guide the reorganization of teams.
 It can also help teams work as independently as possible, improve cross-team coordination, and aid prioritization.